gkapfham/pyohio2021-presentation/slides.md

 </v-click>

 <!--

 Hello, my name is Gregory Kapfhammer.
 I'm a computer science professor and a software engineer and I have a question: "are you a Python programmer who wants to write high quality software? " If you are, then I hope that you will stay tuned to this talk!
-It will reveal how the use of type annotations can make it easier to add features to and find bugs in your program.
+It will reveal how the use of type annotations can make it easier to add features to your program.
+It will also show how types help to find bugs in your Python code.

 Type annotations tell both tools and developers about the kind of data stored in a variable.
 If you are like me, then you might have found that these annotations are terribly intimidating.
-However, I kept using type annotations in several of my recent Python projects and now I find them tremendously informative!
+However, I kept using type annotations in several of my recent Python projects and now I find them to be tremendously informative!

 I don't always add type annotations to my programs and, of course, I still get confused and make mistakes some times.
 However, my current view is that